MonoTech01/IT-Support/Windows/Windows Installation Guide.md

 - A **USB flash drive** is required for this setup.
 - Two installation methods are covered in this guide:
   - **Method 1 (USB Flash Drive):** Easier and recommended for most users, as Microsoft provides an automated setup process.
-  - **Method 2 (ISO File):** Ideal for advanced users or those installing via DVD.
-- If you have a USB, stick with **Method 1** since Microsoft’s tool will set up Windows automatically, eliminating the need for third-party tools like Rufus.
-- If you are using a **DVD** :dvd:, select **Method 2**—no need for Rufus.
+  - **Method 2 (ISO File):** Using ISO File on USB via Rufus.
+It typically involves a DVD but will be demonstrated using a USB in this guide.
 - For Linux installation, simply mount the **ISO file** in your VM.
 Refer to my **Ubuntu installation guide** in the Linux repository for more details.

 ## 💭 My Thoughts - From My Experience!